angular-material-extensions/password-strength/README.md

 3. bind the form controller of the mat-password-strength to the input element

-- you can access the form controller of @angular-material-extensions/password-strength using the chile view --> `passwordComponentWithValidation.passwordFormControl`
+- you can access the form controller of @angular-material-extensions/password-strength using the child view --> `passwordComponentWithValidation.passwordFormControl`
 - bind the form controller to an input element --> `[formControl]="passwordComponentWithValidation.passwordFormControl"`

 4. Full example - see below